storesafe/cordova-sqlite-evcore-extbuild-free/README.md

-# Cordova/PhoneGap sqlite storage - free enterprise version with performance improvements for Android
+# Cordova/PhoneGap sqlite storage - free enterprise version with performance improvements for Android (legacy common version with FUTURE TODO limited extra features)

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, and Windows 10 (UWP), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, Windows 8.1, Windows Phone 8.1, and Windows 10 (UWP), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 This plugin version uses a special native C library to provide significant performance and memory usage improvements on Android.